nTraum/rubycon/README.md

 Features:

-* RCON session with auto completion
+* RCON session with auto completion :exclamation:
 * Overview of all your servers
-* Bulk execution of rcon commands
+* Bulk execution of rcon commands :boom:
 * Start game client and join servers from the command line

 Follow this gem on [Twitter](https://twitter.com/rubycon_cli).